agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 The spacer nodes in the dancing links array have a negative `topOrLen` field that correspond to the index in this options array.
 There are other subtleties to the implementation that I must consider, especially how to use the depth tag to produce Overlapping Type Coverages, but that can all be gleaned from the code itself.

-### Pokémon Planning Usage Instructions

-I have created a small testing ground for the Pokémon Cover Problem.
-I adapted a graph drawing application written by Keith Schwarz and Stanford course staff to allow you to explore various Pokémon maps.
-The maps are divided by Pokémon Generation.
-For example, the Kanto map is based around the attack and defense types available in Generation I of Pokémon.
-I included a Generation V and Generation IX map as well with more types available as you progress through generations.

-You can solve the maps entirely for exact and overlapping cover problems or you can select specific gyms.
-In Pokémon, you progress through the game by defeating 8 gym leaders and then a final group called the Elite 4 (along with one last champion of that league).
-You can select any combination of gyms to defend against or attack and the cover problem will be adapted to the types in those locations.
-Interesting results can arise as you plan out your type advantages!

-1. Open the project in Qt Creator with the correct Stanford C++ library installed.
-(See the [Build Note](#build-note)).
-2. Build and run the project.
-3. Select the `Pokémon Planning` option from the top menu.
-4. Solve for every possible type you can encounter on a map with the cover buttons.
-5. Select only specific gyms that you would like to cover with the `G1`-`E4` buttons.
-6. Clear all selections at any time with the `CL` button.

-I find it interesting that only Generation IX, the `Paldea.dst` map, has an exact cover for all possible types you will encounter in that generation.
-I am no expert on game design, but perhaps that communicates the variety and balance that Game Freak has achieved in their later games.
-However, looking at smaller subsets of gyms in the other maps can still be plenty of fun!

 ## Bonus: Justifying a PokemonLinks Class

 I wrote this implementation as a class from the begging.
 However, early on, I had doubts that this algorithm had any state or attributes that would help justify a class.
 I could have just as easily wrote a procedural algorithm in a functional style where I take input and provide solutions in my output.
 However, building the dancing links data structure is non-trivial, so building this structure on every inquiry seemed slow.
 With a few adjustments, invariants, and runtime guarantees I think there is a case to be made for the PokemonLinks class, and more generally Dancing Links classes for more general algorithms.
 With minor changes, all the techniques I discuss could be applied to any Dancing Links solver.